The Ultimate Media Mix Guide for Brands in 2022

-Tracking and understanding every media channel and how they fit alongside each other, requires a lot of time and effort.
+Tracking and understanding every media channel, and how they fit alongside each other, requires a lot of time and effort though.
 It will also be months before you have enough data to confidently apply changes to your strategies.
 In the end, what matters most is that your marketing teams can identify which channels are most effective and allocate resources accordingly.

-Media mix optimization should increase conversions and reduce the cost per acquisition, giving your brand a better return on its marketing spend.
+Down the line, media mix optimization should increase conversions and reduce the cost per acquisition, giving your brand a better ROAS.
 So this is a great strategy for businesses that are working with a limited budget.